reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    as that would make wildcard subscriptions like "all telemetry data from all sources" easier.
 1. Dynamic creation/registration of child devices on receipt of the very first data that they send.
-   This is desired at least for immediate child devices, if not for further nested child devices.
+   This is desired at least for immediate child devices, if not for further nested child devices. to the equivalent cloud topic for its twin.
-1. Easy to create static routing rules so that it is easy to map a local MQTT topic for a nested child device to the equivalent cloud topic for its twin.
 1. It would be ideal if the context/source of data (tedge device, service or child device) can be understood from the topic directly.